 Leading the pack in pottery was the renowned vanguard, Josiah Spode.
 In 1770, Spode founded his famous Stoke-On-Trent based pottery company through sheer skill and dedication.
 Over time, he would revolutionize the pottery industry.

 Before Spode, Chinese porcelain makers were the only potters able to create blue and white teaware.
-As a European buyer this meant enduring a slow importing process frought with high tarrifs.
+As a European buyer this meant enduring a slow importing process fraught with high tarriffs.

-Josiah’s use of copper plates for transfer printing allowed European buyers to purchase teaware at less than half the cost of their Chinese counterpart.
+Josiah’s use of copper plates for transfer printing allowed European buyers to purchase a tea set or teaware at less than half the cost of their Chinese counterpart.
 In 1816 The Willow Collection, a blue Italian pattern was introduced and is still popular to this day.

 The Spode family also perfected the recipe for creating fine bone china of brilliant, translucent white.
 This one innovation inspired new designs throughout the pottery world.
 The formula made Josiah Spode famous around the globe.